mathesar-foundation/mathesar-wiki/engineering/issue-triage.md

 If an issue is directly associated with a feature, put it in the milestone for that feature.
 Otherwise, put it in a monthly improvement milestone (named like `YYYY-MD improvements`) according to priority.
 More urgent issues should go in this month's milestone, otherwise put it in a milestone in the next couple of months.

+If you don't know what milestone to put something in, talk to Kriti.

-Do not create any new milestones.
+**Do not create any new milestones.**

-## I have another question
+## I have a question
 Talk to Kriti.